movementlabsxyz/MIP/MD/md-21/README.md

 #### User Journey

-The developer can understand the CCTP model to design a bridge mechanism that is simple, secure, and efficient.
+The developer can understand the [Cross-Chain Transfer Protocol (CCTP)](https://developers.circle.com/stablecoins/docs/generic-message-passing) model to design a bridge mechanism that is simple, secure, and efficient.

-#### Justification
+#### Description

-The Cross-Chain Transfer Protocol (CCTP) operates using a set of attesters that validate all bridge transactions occurring between chains.
+The CCTP operates using a set of attesters that validate all bridge transactions occurring between chains.
 These attesters listen for bridge events, confirm the validity of transactions, and, if necessary, revert them by providing appropriate proofs.
 A transfer allowance managed by a centralized authority further ensures that breaches are mitigated by limiting the amount of value transferred.

-The correctness of this approach can be established by leveraging the success of CCTP, which has been operational and widely adopted.
+#### Justification

+**Already operational**
+Relying on a protocol like CCTP that has been tested in live environments significantly reduces the risk of any unexpected utilization of off-chain and on-chain proofs.
+It is also operational and widely adopted.

+**Reduction of messages**
+1. An on-chain component on source domain emits a message.
+2. Circle's off-chain attestation service signs the message.
+3. The on-chain component at the destination domain receives the message, and forwards the message body to the specified recipient.

+This results in 2 onchain transactions and 1 offchain transaction.
+Comparatively, HTLC requires 4 onchain transactions.

+This approach minimizes the need for additional components and avoids the reliance on synthetic assets, leading to a simplified and cost-effective bridge solution.

 #### Recommendations